Your Pet's First Year

 This topic is currently under investigation within veterinary medicine.
 Unfortunately, the duration of immunity for each vaccine is not currently known.

-Owners can have blood tests done to test their pet's antibody level, but this doesn't test the level of immunity.
+Owners can have blood tests (titers) done to test their pet's antibody level, but this doesn't test the level of immunity.
 Until more is known about the duration of immunity, the frequency and type of vaccines administered will vary.
-Talk to your veterinarian about the risk of viral and bacterial diseases in your area, and what type of vaccines are necessary.
+Talk to your veterinarian about the risk of viral and bacterial diseases in your area, and what type of vaccines are or are not necessary.

 When considering what's best for you pet, remember that pets age faster than people.
-Pets can't talk, and because "survival of the fittest" meant only the healthy and strong survived in the wild, animals will try to hide any evidence of illness as long as possible.
-This means there may not be any outward signs that your pet is ill until the disease is advanced.
+Pets can't talk, so we need to be their voices.
+Animals will try to hide any evidence of illness as long as possible.
+This means there may not be any outward signs that your pet is ill until a health problem is advanced.

-That's why, in addition to having regular vaccinations, annual physical examinations are extremely important.
+That's why annual physical examinations are extremely important.
 By performing an annual exam, your veterinarian can detect early signs of organ dysfunction and illness.
-With early diagnosis comes early treatment, and better chances of a long and healthy life.
+With early diagnosis comes early treatment, and improved chances for a long and healthy life.